 7.5.1 General

-Service Description: This service enables the consumer to receive a notification when an ML model matching the subscription parameters becomes available.
+Service Description: This service enables the consumer to receive a notification when an AI/ML model matching the subscription parameters becomes available.

 When the subscription is accepted by the NWDAF containing MTLF, the consumer NF, i.e. the NWDAF containing Analytics Logical Function, receives from the NWDAF an identifier (Subscription Correlation ID) allowing to further manage (modify, delete) this subscription.
-The modification of ML model subscription can be enforced by NWDAF based on operator policy and configuration.
+The modification of AI/ML model subscription can be enforced by NWDAF based on operator policy and configuration.

-7.5.2 Nnwdaf_MLModelProvision_Subscribe service operation
+7.5.2 Nnwdaf_AI/MLModelProvision_Subscribe service operation

-Service operation name: Nnwdaf_MLModelProvision_Subscribe.
+Service operation name: Nnwdaf_AI/MLModelProvision_Subscribe.

-Description: Subscribes to NWDAF ML model provision with specific parameters.
+Description: Subscribes to NWDAF AI/ML model provision with specific parameters.